 You can find it at online retailers including Amazon, Bed Bath and Beyond, Crate and Barrel, and Kohls.

 Coffee website My Perfect Grind liked this grinder, finding it to be a good value for the price.
 One plus that it noted is that the bean catcher is larger than similar coffee grinders on the market.
 The website also praised the glass ground catcher as it makes for easier cleanup.

 Tech Gear Lab also gave this grinder a positive review, finding it to be a good budget burr grinder.
 The Tech Gear Lab review especially recommends this burr grinder for French Press coffee in particular.

 The Hario Skerton Coffee Grinder is a little grinder with a lot of fanfare.
 This handheld burr coffee grinder has ceramic burrs, with steel, glass, plastic and silicone parts.
 The grinder itself holds 3.5 ounces of coffee beans.
 It can produce any type of grind, from super coarse for a cold brew to super fine for Turkish-style coffee.

 You can find the Hario Skerton Coffee grinder online at Amazon, Prima Coffee, World Market, and Crate and Barrel.

-This little handheld grinder is much loved in the coffee world.
-Home Grounds gives it a 4.3 out of 5-star rating, noting its high-quality construction at an affordable price.
+Home Grounds noting its high-quality construction at an affordable price.
 The website lauds the Hario Skerton’s ability to produce coarse and fine grinds, something not easily accomplished.
 However, they also do note that the grind tends to be more consistent at the finer settings.